monang2482/image-prediction-with-deep-learning/README.md

 # Tomato Dieses Classification

-In This project use dataset from kaggle.com with 10 different image classes.
+In This project use dataset from kaggle.com with 10 different image classes. and we get 94% of training Accuracy.

 ## Setup for Python:
 1. Install Python ([Setup instructions](https://wiki.python.org/moin/BeginnersGuide))